spacetelescope/jwst/docs/jwst/introduction.rst

 Output File and Associations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The stage 2 pipelines can take both individual file or an :ref:`association <associations>` as input.
+The stage 2 pipelines can take an individual file or an :ref:`association <associations>` as input.
 When given an association, `output_file` is ignored, in favor of using the product names defined in the associations.
 Stage 3 pipelines always require an association, hence